jbh/mezzio-rest-helpers/README.md

 # Helpers for building RESTful handlers in Mezzio

-Helpers and routes to help building a RESTful & HAL-compliant API in [Mezzio](https://github.com/mezzio/mezzio).
+Helpers and routes to help build a RESTful & HAL-compliant API in [Mezzio](https://github.com/mezzio/mezzio).

 ## Installation